 Are there any other charges associated with the net metering program?

 Yes.
-Other charges include an account setup charge, a monthly service charge and, in some circumstances, an administration charge.
+Other charges include an account setup charge (where there is no existing account), a monthly* service charge, and in some circumstances, an administration charge.

 Other charges that may apply include: